xiaolai/regular-investing-in-box/docs/en/README.md

 > **Risk Warning**

-> **The strategy of regular investment is objectively correct, but it is impossible to remove subjective judgement from the choice of investments for regular investing.
-So the choice of investments for regular investing are the responsibility of each investor.
-Each investor much use their own money and time over the long term to take responsibility for their choices.
+> The strategy of regular investment is objectively correct, but it is impossible to remove subjective judgement from the choice of investments for regular investing.
+So the choice of investments for regular investing is the responsibility of each investor.
+Each investor much use their own money and time over the long term to take responsibility for their own choices.
 Please be cautious.
+>
 > This section is primarily about how I chose BTC, EOS, and XIN to be the components of BOX, and it necessarily contains some of my own subjective judgements.
-You must use your own objective understanding of the objective world to chose your own investments.**
+You must use your own objective understanding of the objective world to choose your own investments.
+>
 > **Conflict of Interest Notice**
+>
 > * I am a long-term holder of BTC (from May of 2011)
 > * I was an angel investor in BlockOne, which developed EOS (May of 2017)
 > * I was an angel investor in Mixin Network (October of 2017)